apache/jackrabbit/draft-THREAT-MODEL.md

 - **In-process JCR 2.0 (JSR 283) repository implementation** embedded
-  by a host application, *or* exposed through one of jackrabbit- webdav / jackrabbit-jcr-server / jackrabbit-jcr-rmi as a network service *(documented: `README.txt`; module presence)*.
+  by a host application, *or* exposed through one of jackrabbit- webdav / jackrabbit-jcr-server as a network service *(documented: `README.txt`; module presence)*.
 Unlike Oak, Jackrabbit *does* ship network bindings.
 - **The JCR API artefacts and SPI layer** are reusable on their own